Border guard: Wartime duties

-During wartime more militarized border guard services may be transferred to be under the control of a country's armed forces, if it is not so already.
+During wartime more militarized border guard services may be transferred to be under the control of a country's armed forces branches, if it is not so already.

 Border guards by country

 Australia

 The Australian Border Force (ABF), is a part of the Department of Home Affairs, responsible for offshore and onshore border control enforcement, investigations, compliance and detention operations in Australia.
 The Force was established on 1 July 2015 merging the Australian Customs and Border Protection Service with the immigration detention and compliance functions of the then Department of Immigration and Border Protection.

 The ABF is a law enforcement agency operating under the Australian Border Force Act 2015 with broadened legislative powers including the introduction of sworn officers.
 A new uniform was introduced and following the transition there was increase in the number of officers authorised to carry firearms.

 Bangladesh

 A Bangladesh Rifles (now Border Guard Bangladesh) Senior Warrant Officer (left in yellow/green outfit) applies a mechanical advantage control/hold to a US Marine during training.

 Border Guard Bangladesh (BGB) is a paramilitary border security and anti-smuggling force under the Ministry of Home Affairs of Bangladesh.
 BGB can trace back its origin to the establishment of the Ramgarh Local Battalion in 1795.
 This force is armed and although its primary duty is to protect the border, during national emergencies it can also be called upon to aid the government.